-SOPs for the Shackling, Stunning, and Bleeding

-·····;;; •····;;; •·····;;; P10 The shackling line must be located in an enclosed or sheltered area.
-Where loose birds are found they must be taken immediately to the hanging area or, if injured, immediately euthanized away from the line. □ Yes □ No □ N/A /3 P11 Processing plant managers must help ensure that sufficient personnel are employed on shackling lines at all times to help ensure due care and diligence. ☐ Yes ☐ No ☐ N/A /3 P12 Personnel working on the shackling lines must be rotated frequently to avoid fatigue. □ Yes □ No □ N/A /3 P13 Shackling teams must be thoroughly trained to handle the birds in such a way as to avoid injury.
-Birds must be unloaded in a careful manner to minimize injury and distress to the birds. ☐ Yes ☐ No ☐ N/A /3 P14 Birds must be lifted and then hung on the shackles by both legs. ☐ Yes ☐ No ☐ N/A /3 P15 Appropriate measures must be taken to prevent wing flapping and birds raising their heads before reaching the stunning bath, i.e. the use of a breast bar, curtains, reduction in noise, low light intensity, etc. ☐ Yes ☐ No ☐ N/A /3 P16 Shackles must be of a size and a type that is specifically for turkeys and the slaughter line must run at a speed that permits the birds to be hung properly without causing unnecessary pain or distress. ☐ Yes ☐ No ☐ N/A /3 P17 Turkeys must not be suspended for more than four minutes before they are stunned. ☐ Yes ☐ No ☐ N/A /3 P18 Stunning Electrical water bath stunning, controlled atmosphere stunning (CAS), or hand-operated stunning are acceptable methods of stunning: Where an electrical water stunning bath is used: The water bath stunner must be designed and set up to prevent birds from receiving pre-stun shocks.
-The water bath used for stunning turkeys must be of sufficient size and depth, and the water must not overflow at the entrance.
-The electrode immersed in the water must extend the length of the water bath.
-The stunning bath must be set at a height appropriate for the size and number of birds.
-In particular, the height must be set such that the heads of all birds make an effective contact with the water bath.
-A current sufficient to induce insensibility in all birds prior to neck-cutting must be used.
-The water bath must be fitted with a controller that clearly displays voltage, current, and frequency settings to accurately monitor current flow through the bath when loaded with birds.
-Where hand-held electrical stunners are used: The stunning electrodes must be placed carefully and firmly in the optimum position (between the ear and the eye).
-Stunners must be operated until initial wing flapping ceases, or until the legs become rigid and extended. □ Yes □ No □ N/A /25
+SOPs for the Shackling, Stunning, and Bleeding ☐ Yes The shackling line must be located in an enclosed or sheltered area.
+Where P10 ☐ No /3 loose birds are found they must be taken immediately to the hanging area or, if injured, immediately euthanized away from the line. □ N/A ☐ Yes Processing plant managers must help ensure that sufficient personnel are P11 employed on shackling lines at all times to help ensure due care and ☐ No /3 diligence. □ N/A ☐ Yes Personnel working on the shackling lines must be rotated frequently to P12 □ No /3 avoid fatigue. □ N/A Yes Shackling teams must be thoroughly trained to handle the birds in such a ☐ No P13 way as to avoid injury.
+Birds must be unloaded in a careful manner to /3 minimize injury and distress to the birds. □ N/A ☐ Yes P14 □ No Birds must be lifted and then hung on the shackles by both legs. /3 □ N/A ☐ Yes Appropriate measures must be taken to prevent wing flapping and birds P15 raising their heads before reaching the stunning bath, i.e. the use of a /3 ☐ No breast bar, curtains, reduction in noise, low light intensity, etc. □ N/A ☐ Yes Shackles must be of a size and a type that is specifically for turkeys and the P16 slaughter line must run at a speed that permits the birds to be hung ☐ No /3 properly without causing unnecessary pain or distress. □ N/A ☐ Yes Turkeys must not be suspended for more than four minutes before they are P17 ☐ No /3 stunned. □ N/A Stunning Electrical water bath stunning, controlled atmosphere stunning (CAS), or hand-operated stunning are acceptable methods of stunning: Where an electrical water stunning bath is used: The water bath stunner must be designed and set up to prevent birds from receiving pre-stun shocks. ☐ The water bath used for stunning turkeys must be of sufficient size and depth, and the water must not overflow at the entrance.
+The electrode immersed in the water must extend the length of the water bath. ☐ The stunning bath must be set at a height appropriate for the size and number of birds.
+In particular, the height must be set such that ☐ Yes P18 the heads of all birds make an effective contact with the water bath. ☐ No 125 A current sufficient to induce insensibility in all birds prior to neck-□ N/A cutting must be used. ☐ The water bath must be fitted with a controller that clearly displays voltage, current, and frequency settings to accurately monitor current flow through the bath when loaded with birds.
+Where hand-held electrical stunners are used: ☐ The birds must be restrained in a cone or on a shackle. ☐ They must be stunned immediately after shackling. ☐ The stunning electrodes must be placed carefully and firmly in the optimum position (between the ear and the eye). ☐ Stunners must be operated until initial wing flapping ceases, or until the legs become rigid and extended.